mibzman/PixelManager/README.md

-# PixelManager
+# Pixel Person Generator
-A simple pixel manager
+A tool that generates pixel people